Condo Buying: 15 “Must Ask” Buyer Questions [Free Checklist] (#003)

-For many people a condo is their first step out of apartment life into homeownership.
-If that's the case, your buyers may have a huge secret longing to finally be done with shlepping their laundry around common laundry facilities, and to be able to wash their clothes in the comfort of their own home.
-(Completely understandable!) 🙂
+For many people, condo buying is their first step out of apartment life into homeownership.
+If that's the case, your buyers may be secretly longing to finally be done with shlepping their laundry around common laundry facilities.
+(Completely understandable!)

-This is typically a Resale Certificate question that can cause financing problems if the answer is "Yes".
+This is one of things that sneaks up on you during the lender review, and can cause problems if the answer is "Yes".

 I recently read that this condition does not apply to complexes of 5 to 20 units, but I remember I ran into this problem several years ago when I helped a client purchase a condo in a 16-unit complex where one person already owned two units.

-Fortunately the lender was able to get around it, and it appears from what I read that since that time the guidelines may have changed, but it's still something to keep an eye out for just in case it could create an issue with financing.
+Fortunately the lender was able to get around it, and it appears from what I read that guidelines may have changed since that time, but it's still something to keep an eye out for so you can run it past the lender.

 When the condo unit comes with parking, such as a carport or a specific garage space, this is usually assigned to the unit on the Condo Declaration and it's easy to look it up when you get a copy of the Resale Certificate and associated documents.